Mary Lyon.

 LSU was founded by the Louisiana General Assembly in 1853 under the name Louisiana State Seminary of Learning and Military Academy.

-Temple Baptist Seminary was founded in 1976 in Chattanooga, Tennessee.
+Temple Baptist Seminary was created in 1948.